MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 ## Proposal: CSS primitives for building dual screen layouts

+A summary of the concepts from the other proposals:
+* Display region - The representation of a physical monitor on dual-screen devices or the logical view area seperated by the hinge on foldable devices.
+* Screen - the aggregate 2D space occupied by all the connected displays.

-In order to enable web developers to build layouts that are optimized for foldable experiences declaratively using CSS, we must consider  fundamental assumptions of CSS (i.e. a single contiguous rectangular space for laying out content) and introduce new primitives that -together with existing layout media queries- allow developers to create layouts that react to states where the root viewport spans multiple displays.
+In order to enable web developers to build layouts that are optimized for dual-screen and foldable experiences declaratively using CSS, we must consider fundamental assumptions of CSS (i.e. a single contiguous rectangular space for laying out content) and introduce new primitives that -together with existing layout media queries- allow developers to create layouts that react to states where the root viewport spans across multiple display regions.

-The first primitive we propose is a CSS media feature to determine whether the website is spanning across two adjacent displays along with the configuration of those two adjacent displays (e.g. stacked or aside).
+The first primitive we propose is a CSS media feature to determine whether the website is spanning across two adjacent display regions along with the configuration of those two adjacent display regions (e.g. stacked or aside).
 The second primitive is a set of user agent-defined environment variables that will help developers calculate the size of each screen region in CSS pixels.

 ### The 'spanning' CSS media feature

-The `spanning` CSS media feature can be used to test whether the browser window is spanning across multiple diplays.
+The `spanning` CSS media feature can be used to test whether the browser window is spanning across multiple display regions.

 ![Figure showing 2 foldable devices with different hinge postures](spanning-media-query.svg)